-Then we dive further into the stages of a flower’s life cycle with a colorful craftivity.
+Then, we dive further into the stages of a flower’s life cycle with a colorful craftivity.

-And made a fun sunflower lifecycle hat.
+We also make a fun sunflower life cycle hat.

 We make an interactive lapbook that’s all about flowers, gluing the labels next to the right parts…

-then opening up the book to put the life cycle stages in order and identify four things flowers need…
+…then opening up the book to put the life cycle stages in order and identify four things flowers need!

 And finally, sorting objects that are plants and not plants on the back page!
-It’s a four in one.
+It’s a four-in-one.

 We find out why leaves are green and then change colors in the fall with a fun chromatography experiment.